alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 My biggest takeaway from this experience is that "coming back" is not about reclaiming who I used to be.

 That chapter has come and gone.
+And that's okay!

-And now, it's about being present for this one -- while still honoring everything that was.
+All that matters now is being present for this one -- while still honoring everything that was.

 Perhaps healing isn't about avoiding the pain or forgetting the past -- but simply learning to move forward _with_ it.